Career Transition Assistance (CTA) helps older job seekers build their skills and confidence to become more competitive in their local labour market.

 That’s where we can help.
 CTA can provide you with practical assistance to help you gain current skills to find and keep a job.

 CTA can provide you with increased and enhanced knowledge and skills to help you gain a competitive advantage in the job market.

-It consists of course content that is delivered face-to-face and designed to help you to recognise your skills and experience and how these apply to jobs in your area.
+It consists of course content that is designed to help you to recognise your skills and experience and how these apply to jobs in your area.

 The course runs for an 8-week period for approximately 10 hours per week.